 - Use social media like LinkedIn or Twitter to find businesses in your niche that could benefit from your writing.

-- Once you land clients and manage to build a good relationship with them, ask if they know other businesses that can benefit from your services.
+- Once you land clients and build a good relationship, ask if they know other businesses that can benefit from your services.

 Learn more freelance writing strategies.